Zen the Intergalactic Ninja: Powers and abilities

 Zen is a skilled martial artist, trained in the ways of the Masters of Om.
 He is a master fighter, and knowledgeable in all forms of hand-to-hand combat.

 Zen also communicates through a unique type of telepathy that nobody truly understands.
 He is able to simply "talk" into others' heads, allowing them to hear him as though he was simply speaking out loud.
-When spoken back to him, he "hears" others though a combination of sound waves and thought patterns that he takes in as language and sound.
+When spoken back to him, he "hears" others through a combination of sound waves and thought patterns that he takes in as language and sound.
 Zen has an amazing awareness of his surroundings thanks to the fact that he "hears" more with his "mind" more than ordinary people could take in with just their ears.
 This ability does not mean he can "read thoughts" on a whim though.
 One has to be projecting or transmitting their thoughts or intentions in order for him to be able to receive them—so if one can clear one's mind, one "might" be able to keep him in the dark.

 Zen's other mental abilities allow him to dematerialize food with his mind so that he can eat—allows him to communicate with his mentors on distant planets—and even allows him to move objects through the air, including making himself hover while he meditates.